Documentation-portfolio/Razorpay-orders-api/api-documentation.md

 - **Meaning**: The amount specified is less than the minimum amount.

 - **Fix**: Enter an amount equal to or greater than 1.00 INR.
-Ensure the currency subunits, such as paise for INR, is always greater than 100.
+Ensure the currency sub-units, such as paise for INR, is always greater than 100.

 **The field name is required.** `Error Status: 400`